5 Things You Need to Know about Working in Insurance

 1. Your Success Is in Your Hands

-There’s a core truth about working in the insurance industry: You get back what you put in.
-As an insurance agent, you’re your own boss.
-You set your own hours, and you’re responsible for growing your business exactly as large as you want it to be.
-The flexibility and entrepreneurship that come with being an agent is a reason why working in the insurance industry is so fulfilling for many insurance professionals.
+There’s a core truth about working in the insurance business: You get back what you put in.
+As an insurance agent, you are your own boss.
+You set your own hours, and you’re responsible for growing your business how you want.
+The flexibility and entrepreneurship that come with being an agent are why working in the insurance industry is so fulfilling for many insurance professionals.

 2. You Don’t Have to Go It Alone

 On-the-job training starts from day one with the Developing Agent Program.
-This practical, hands-on learning combines classroom sessions, online training and mentoring to help you learn to sell yourself and your services — and set yourself apart from other agents.
+This practical, hands-on learning combines classroom sessions, online training and mentoring to help you learn about insurance sales, how to sell yourself and your services and the ways you can set yourself apart from other insurance sales agents.

-All along the way, you’ll have sales and marketing support, as well as access to sales coaches and other resources to help you grow your budding business.
+Along the way, you’ll have sales and marketing support, as well as access to other resources to help you grow your new business.

 3. No Two Days Look the Same

-There are some common misconceptions about the insurance field.
-Maybe you picture an aggressive salesperson trying to bank as many accounts as possible, or a fried desk worker clocking in for a day of drudgery at 9 a.m.
+There are some common misconceptions about working in insurance.
+Maybe you picture an aggressive salesperson trying to bank as many accounts as possible or a fried desk worker clocking in for a day of drudgery at 9 a.m.
+Those stereotypes couldn’t be further from the truth.
+As an insurance agent, you are truly your own boss.
+You set your schedule, develop your book of clients and build a rewarding and profitable future.

 4. Your Previous Skills Have a Home Here

-What do you need to work in insurance?
-To start, a passion for helping people.
-At the end of the day, it’s a people-first job.
-It's your job to get to know your clients, discover what they need and set them up for success.
+What skills do you need to work in insurance?
+To start, you should have a passion for helping people.
+It’s your job to get to know your clients, discover what they need and set them up for success.

 The insurance industry attracts a wide range of professionals, including those from agricultural fields.
 If you have an entrepreneurial spirit and the drive to grow your own business from the ground up, that’s a great starting point for getting into insurance work.

-Sales, organization, customer service, critical thinking, problem solving, communication, attention to detail, emotional intelligence — these traits can translate to success in insurance.
+Sales, organization, customer service, critical thinking, problem-solving, communication, attention to detail, emotional intelligence — all these traits can translate to success in insurance sales.

 5. You’ll Earn a Great Living

 As an agent, the money you earn is based on what you sell, not how much time you spend working.
-And get this: Because you’re serving clients in several areas — including auto, home and life insurance — your earning potential is much higher than the average commission-based position.
+Additionally, you’re serving clients in several areas, including auto, home and life insurance as well as annuities.
+Because of this, your earning potential with Farm Bureau is much higher than it would be in an average commission-based position.